Zaseem-BIsquared/100-days-tailwind-bootcamp/day-1/explanation.md

 However, since the goal here is to remove unnecessary classes and fix issues, the simplest and most effective solution is to **remove `focus:outline-none`**.
 This will restore the browser's default, highly visible focus indicator, immediately making the dropdown menu accessible to keyboard users.

 ### **User**
-instead of putting them directly, ue the li and add then anchor tag inside the li, and for the email_id, don't use the a tag
+Instead of putting the anchor tag directly on the dropdown-menu, use the li and add then anchor tag inside the li, and for the email_id, don't use the anchor tag

 ### **Gemini**
 Of course.
 I'll restructure the dropdown menu as you requested.
 Here is the plan: